Getting into uni isn’t just about getting an ATAR. Don’t let test scores hold you back from getting the career you want.

 You've got so much to offer!
-Discover your advantage with our new early offer program and show the world what you're made of.
-When you apply through the Charles Sturt Advantage we’ll take into consideration your empathy, resilience and commitment to making this world a world worth living in.
+Discover your advantage with our early offer program and show the world what you're made of.
+When you apply through the program we’ll take into consideration your empathy, resilience and commitment to making this world a world worth living in.

 We’re looking for those special soft skills – things that might not always be reflected in your academic results – but they’re skills that help you excel in the working world.
 If you're coming to uni later in life, we'll also look at your work experience.